Active Ingredients Vs. Inactive Ingredients in Baby Products: What's the Difference?

 - Parabens (methyl, ethyl, propyl, butyl, isobutyl)

 Purchasing organic baby products may be better if you are concerned about inactive ingredients.
 Wellements is the first solely certified-organic brand offering remedies and supplements only for little ones.
-The company also states proudly that its products are preservative-free, meaning less risk of adverse reactions from passive elements.
+We take pride in our products being preservative-free, which means a lower risk of adverse reactions from preservatives.

 What Active Ingredients Should You Look for in Baby Products?